rodages/Project-One-The-Pandemic-Game/README.md

 I have decided to create a custom game, rather than recreating the most commonly selected projects - Battleships, Frogger, Pac-Man, Snake, Space-Invaders or Tetris.

-The game was developed during the height of the Omicron wave and if hearing about covid all day was not enough - I have chosen it as a subject of the first project.
+The game was developed during the height of the Omicron wave and if hearing about COVID all day was not enough - I have chosen it as a subject of the first project.

 The aim of the game is to protect as much population from COVID by navigating the NHS bar with `left` and `right` arrows.